What Does a Tick Look Like? Identification Guide by Species

 The Engorgement Process

-Ticks feed slowly, remaining attached for several days while consuming blood.
+Ticks feed slowly, remaining attached for several days as they consume blood.
 During this process, their bodies expand dramatically.
 An engorged tick can grow up to 10 times its original size.
 The feeding creates a balloon-like appearance that often makes identification difficult.
 People frequently mistake engorged ticks for skin growths, moles, or completely different insects.
 The feeding duration varies by species, with some ticks requiring 2 to 7 days to fully engorge.

 Color and Shape Shifts